 Pro Tip: While this is not one of the free museums in Pittsburgh, the ticket can be used for discounted admission to the Heinz History Center, which we visit on Day 2 of our Pittsburgh Itinerary.
 So, hang onto your ticket!

 #5 Mount Washington

-Southwest of downtown Pittsburgh, across the Monongahela River, stands the 450-foot-tall Mount Washington.
+Southwest of downtown Pittsburgh, across the Monongahela River, stands 450-foot-tall Mount Washington.
 The neighborhood is one of the most visited places in Pittsburgh, due to the outstanding vistas that overlook the downtown Pittsburgh skyline.